Lilja/timelog/README.md

 `end time` Optional/prompted.
 Is a timestamp to end logging time. `8, 8:00, 800, 08:00, 0800` is all valid and mean the same thing.

 `break time` Optional/prompted.
 Is the total amount of minutes to deduct from the calculation.
 Enter `0` for no breaks.

+`--note` Optional.
+Able to process text from the prompt to make a note that is visible in the `show logs` command.

 ---